Aaron Donald: 2017: First Defensive Player of the Year Award

 On April 12, 2017, the Rams exercised the fifth-year option on Donald's contract.
 He did not report to training camp and preseason due to a contract extension dispute.
-He accumulated about $1.4 million in fines due to his non-participation, and each game that he missed cost him one game check from his base salary of $1.8 million.
-On September 9, 2017, Donald reported to the Rams and passed his physical; however, he did not play in the season-opener against the Indianapolis Colts the next day, which the Rams won 46–9.
-Donald made his season debut against the Washington Redskins and recorded two tackles in the 20–27 loss.
-In the next game against the 49ers, he recorded three tackles and sacked Brian Hoyer in the fourth quarter to seal a 41–39 road victory for the Rams.
-From Weeks 6–9, Donald recorded a sack in each game and had a forced fumble in three of them.
-During a Week 15 42–7 road victory over the Seahawks, he recorded five tackles, three sacks, and a forced fumble.
+Donald accumulated about $1.4 million in fines due to his non-participation, and each game that he missed cost him one game check from his base salary of $1.8 million.
+On September 9, Donald reported to the Rams and passed his physical, but he did not play in the season-opener against the Indianapolis Colts the next day, which the Rams won 46–9.

+Donald made his season debut during Week 2 against the Redskins and finished the 27–20 loss with two tackles.
+In the next game against the 49ers on Thursday Night Football, he had three tackles and sacked Brian Hoyer during the fourth quarter to seal a narrow 41–39 road victory for the Rams.
+From Weeks 6–10, Donald recorded a sack in each of the four games and had a forced fumble in three of them while also deflecting a pass in the Week 10 33–7 victory over the Houston Texans.

+During a Week 12 26–20 victory over the Saints, Donald had five tackles and a sack.
+In the next game against the Cardinals, he recorded three solo tackles and sacked Blaine Gabbert twice during the 32–16 road victory.
+Two weeks later against the Seahawks, Donald had five tackles, three sacks, and a forced fumble in the 42–7 road victory.

+During Week 16 against the Tennessee Titans, Donald recorded five tackles and a forced fumble in the 27–23 road victory.
+He did not play in the regular season finale against the 49ers as the Rams opted to rest several starters for the playoffs.

-On December 19, 2017, Donald was named to his fourth straight Pro Bowl.
-He was also later named a first-team All-Pro for the third time.
-Donald finished the 2017 season with 41 tackles, 11 sacks, and a career-high five forced fumbles.
-After a stellar 2017 season, Donald was named the NFL Defensive Player of the Year.
-He was ranked #7 by his peers on the NFL Top 100 Players of 2018.
+Donald finished the 2017 season with 41 combined tackles (32 solo), 11 sacks, a career-high five forced fumbles, and a pass deflection in 14 games and starts.
+He was named to his fourth straight Pro Bowl.
+Donald was also later named a first-team All-Pro for the third time.
+The Rams finished the 2017 season atop the NFC West with an 11–5 record and qualified for the playoffs as the #3-seed.
+During the Wild Card Round against the Falcons, he made his postseason debut and finished the 26–13 loss with five tackles and 0.5 sacks.
+After a spectacular 2017 season, Donald was named the NFL Defensive Player of the Year.
+He was ranked seventh by his peers on the NFL Top 100 Players of 2018.